jeffcarp/mio/README.md

 Modern idiomatic models for the browser and node.js.

-Mio leverages modern browser support for ECMAScript 5 to provide accessors with validations, and enforce model attributes as the only enumerable properties.

 * Restrict enumerable properties to defined model attributes.
 * Events emitted for initialization, attribute changes, errors, etc.
 * Attribute validators and defaults.